+Appendix 3

-Appendix 3 GPI's explained
+GPI's explained

-Introduction This appendix describes the functionality of the GPI's generally used within the Synapse based products.
-General functionality Contact assignment The physical contacts of a General Purpose Interface can be assigned by the user.
+This appendix describes the functionality of the GPI's generally used within the Synapse based products.

+General functionality

+The physical contacts of a General Purpose Interface can be assigned by the user.
 In our cards the General Purpose Interface contacts (GPI contacts) will be named as General Purpose Input (GPI) or General Purpose Output (GPO).
 The GPI inputs and outputs are assignable to different preset banks.
 These preset banks (GPI pools) can be used to switch multiple settings at once.
-Some examples of these functions: Input selection Output mode Up conversion aspect ratio for channel A and B Cross conversion aspect ratio for channel A and B Cross conversion aspect ratio for channel A and B Transparent aspect ratio (equal in-output) for channel A and B Insertion of VI, WSS, AFD (S2016) for channel A and B Audio shuffling, gain and phase The physical contacts can be assigned as input or output.
+Some examples of these functions:

+- Input selection - Output mode - Up conversion aspect ratio for channel A and B - Down conversion aspect ratio for channel A and B - Cross conversion aspect ratio for channel A and B - Transparent aspect ratio (equal in-output) for channel A and B - Insertion of VI, WSS, AFD (S2016) for channel A and B - Audio shuffling, gain and phase

+Contact assignment

+The physical contacts can be assigned as input or output.
 In the menu of a card, these will be called Contact_N depending on the amount of contacts available.
 Contacts could be Inputs, outputs or bi-derictional I/O. The Contact_N menu item will be used to assign this specific contact to input or output pools.
+The choices are Off, GPI_A, GPI_B, GPI_C, ..., GPI_N, GPO_A, GPO_B, GPO_C, ..., GPO_N depending on the amount of contacts and pools.

+Pools

-The choices are Off GPL B GPL B GPL C CRE N GPO B GPO_B, GPO_C,, GPO_N depending on the amount of contacts and pools.
-Pools A GPI/GPO pool is a place where contacts are collected to form an output trigger. -Take
+A GPI/GPO pool is a place where contacts are collected to form an output trigger.

+Take

+The GPI contacts not only can be used as GPI contact but also can be assigned as Take contact.
+The menu item is called GPI_n-Take.
+Where n is the amount of GPI pools in the product.
+Every pool can only have one Take contact.
+There will be no restrictions in assigning the contact to a GPI pool and Take function at the same time.
+The values will be 1 to x.
+When assigning a take pin to a pool set to Prio_Latched mode, the pool will behave the same as when set to Prio mode with a take pin assigned.
+This is because the take pin overrules the latched functionality of the Prio Latched mode.

+Debounce time